schandu-eng/OpenCode-Revamp/README.md

 </br>

-> The detailed instructions of each task will be mentioned in the respective folders.
+> The detailed instructions of each task will be mentioned in the respective folders once the submission duration starts.
 Keep checking for updates about new task releases😉!

 </br>